ecmwf-projects/cgul/README.md

 ## Usage

-The primary function in cgull is `cgull.translate_coords`.
+The primary function in cgul is `cgul.translate_coords`.
 This function operates on an `xarray.Dataset` or `xarray.DataArray` and translates the coordinates to the specified coordinate model.
 Several coordinate models are included in the package, and users are recommended to use the default CADS coordinate model.
 A typical use case woould be:

 ```
 import xarray as xr
-import cgull
+import cgul

 infile = 'data_file.nc'
 data = xr.open_dataset(infile)

-data_cgull = cgull.translate_coords(
+data_cgul = cgul.translate_coords(
     data,
-    coord_model=cgull.coordinate_models.CADS  # This is the default value, so optional in this case
+    coord_model=cgul.coordinate_models.CADS  # This is the default value, so optional in this case
 )

 ```

 ## Workflow for developers/contributors